mendix/python-project-template/README.md

 * `build` - to create a standard, distributable Python package
     * `wheel` - this is the current standard for creating distributables

-_Note: the targets `lint`, `test` and `build` have a corresponding `install_<target>_requirements` target to install extra dependencies.
-These are individually defined in the generated project's `setup.py` as well as extra requirements.
+_Note: the targets `lint` and `test` have a corresponding `install_<target>_requirements` target to install extra dependencies.
+These are individually defined in the generated project's `pyproject.toml` as well as extra requirements.
 There is no need to call the install targets on their own, they are called automatically in their related main target._

+### Dependency and package management

+Now the project uses [Poetry](https://python-poetry.org/) as the package and dependency management tool, with a single ``pyproject.toml`` file for the package and tooling configuration.
+To install this project template and generate a new Python package, Poetry is not needed, basic installation (ie. the `make install` target, also invoked by `make generate`) uses `pip`.

 ### Future extension

-New linters can be easily added by extending the `Makefile`, potentially made optional (just as with `pylint`).
+New linters can be easily added by extending the `Makefile`, potentially made optional.

-Currently in the created project there is only one `test` target which is intendet to be used to run a set of automated tests in the "commit phase".
+Currently in the created project there is only one `test` target which is intended to be used to run a set of automated tests in the "commit phase".
 However eventually there should be more testing targets created, thus separating different levels of automated tests, such as
 * Integration tests (`test-integration`) - automatically verifying the